MathewNWSH/argo-geo-workshop/argo-workshop-readme.md

 git push
 ```

-Watch Argo CD UI - it will automatically detect the change and deploy 2 pods.
+Watch Argo CD UI - it will automatically detect the change and deploy 2 pods (if auto-sync is enabled) or show OutOfSync (if manual sync).

-### ✅ Part II Complete!

-You've experienced the full GitOps workflow:

-- **Git as source of truth** - changes come from Git, not kubectl
-- **Auto-sync** - automatic deployment when Git changes
-- **Self-healing** - automatic recovery from manual changes

 ---

 ## Key Concepts Recap

-### What Argo CD DOES
+### What Argo CD DOES ✅

-- Monitors Git repositories
+- Monitors Git repositories (YAML, Helm, Kustomize)
 - Compares desired state (Git) vs actual state (cluster)
 - Deploys applications to Kubernetes
 - Detects and fixes drift (self-heal)
-- Provides rollback capability
+- Provides rollback capability (via Git)
 - Audit trail of all deployments

-### What Argo CD DOES NOT do
+### What Argo CD does NOT do ❌

 - Build Docker images
 - Run tests
 - Push to container registry
-- Monitor container registry
+- Monitor container registry (only Git!)
+- Is not CI — it is CD only

 ### The GitOps Flow

 ```
-Code Push → CI (GitHub Actions) → Build Image → Update YAML → Argo CD Detects → Deploy
+Code Push → CI (GitHub Actions) → Build Image → Update YAML tag → Argo CD Detects → Deploy
 ```

+### When to use Argo CD?

+✅ **Use when:**

+- Multiple environments (dev/stage/prod)
+- Team > 2 people deploying
+- Need audit trail of changes
+- Drift is a problem (someone edits cluster manually)

+❌ **Don't use when:**

+- Single developer, single namespace
+- Rapid prototyping (use Tilt instead)
+- No Git repo for manifests

 ---